selligre/sendgrid-subuser-creation-script/README.txt

    git clone https://github.com/selligre/sendgrid-subuser-creation-script.git
    ```

-2. Open a console and install the required dependencies:
+2. Open a console and install the required dependencies (must be done before the first use of the tool):
    ```
    python -m pip install -r requirements.txt
    ```